 Secondly, we will send home short reports with Progress Statements, which are a comparison of how students have performed compared to students with a similar starting point.
 These are useful to see how well students are progressing and also how much effort is being made in each subject area.

 The Progress Tests generate information on how the students are doing in the subject.
 The results are one of many contributing factors to setting and set movements.

 The CHS South Academic Report is designed to drive academic progress and enable independence by focusing on student’s strengths and areas for development in each of their subjects.
-For their specified areas for development, students will be provided with ‘therapies’ tailored to enable independent study and learning.
+For their specified areas for development, students will be provided with ‘Solutions’ tailored to enable independent study and learning.
 The CHS South Academic Report can be accessed online via smartphone, tablet and laptop.